Hope you have read my review about Little Moppet foods for Babies. Now here is my review for Little Moppet foods for Toddlers.

 Here is the method I followed for making this choco ragi pancake:

-- For 1 cup of “Choco ragi pancake mix,” take one egg (add one banana if you are a vegetarian), 1 tbsp of butter, 3/4 cup of milk and 1 tbsp of jaggery.
+- For 1 cup of "Choco ragi pancake mix," take one egg (add one banana if you are a vegetarian), 1 tablespoon of butter, ¾ cup of milk and 1 tablespoon of jaggery.

 - Mix until smooth.

-- Add 1 tsp of butter and brown on both sides and serve hot.
+- Add 1 teaspoon of butter and brown on both sides and serve hot.
 Tada your pancake is ready!
 Serve with Maple syrup/honey/ dates syrup or even fruits!

 Where to buy Choco-Ragi Pancake Mix